gel328/prism/docs/api.md

 ### `GET /api/site`

 Public site configuration for the frontend.
 No authentication required.

-**Response**
+The endpoint reads only fields safe to expose; secrets are never included.

 ```json
 {